SEARCH THIS BLOG

 This photograph from the mid-1800s captures a moment of everyday life, women meeting and washing linens in the water of the little River Cree, although there doesn't seem to be very much water in this photo.
 Only a couple of streets away from this scene, Stresa was already a tourist destination for the wealthy, the famous, royalty and politicans.

 The River Cree was covered over beginning in 1910.
 A railroad was constructed to travel the length of the street to bring tourists from the lake to the summit of Mt.
 Mottarone.
 However, the railroad is also gone now.
-Where the Cree ran is now called via Roma, and at the end of via Roma is Piazza Cadorna, where every nice day chairs and tables are set up.
+Where the Cree ran is now called via Roma, and at the end of via Roma is the begnning of Piazza Cadorna.
 The River Cree still flows though, just hidden underneath the feet of the people sitting there.

 Thursday, February 5, 2009